-Does chronic pain affect a spouse's sleep?August 15th, 2013 in Health /
+Does chronic pain affect a spouse's sleep?August 15, 2013 in Medicine & Health / Health

 Research suggests that a patient's chronic pain affects a spouse's emotional well-being and marital satisfaction.
 In a novel study of behavioral health outcomes published in the journal Pain, researchers examined the effects of patients' daily knee osteoarthritis pain on their spouses' nightly sleep.
 They determined that couples who expressed a high degree of closeness in their marriage experienced a stronger association between pain levels and the spouse's ability to sleep restfully.
 Findings further illustrated that chronic pain may place the spouse's health at risk and suggest an important therapeutic target for couples.